Fixing PyProj CRS Transformation Errors: Axis Order & EPSG Validation

 When integrating spatial data into Python pipelines, coordinate reference system mismatches frequently trigger CRSError or ProjError exceptions.
 Modern PROJ (v6+) enforces strict axis ordering and deprecates legacy +proj= parameter strings.

 Workflows relying on outdated conventions documented in Coordinate Systems with PyProj will fail during initialization or silently swap latitude and longitude values.
-Fixing PyProj CRS transformation errors requires isolating exact failure points and applying deterministic validation.
+Fixing PyProj CRS transformation errors requires isolating the exact failure point and applying deterministic validation.

 Minimal Reproducible Error & Immediate Fix

-The most common failure occurs when passing raw EPSG integers or unvalidated PROJ strings directly to the Transformer.
-Below demonstrates the corrected, production-ready implementation.
+The most common failure occurs when passing raw EPSG integers or unvalidated PROJ strings directly to the Transformer without enforcing axis order.
+The corrected, production-ready implementation below resolves both issues.

 from pyproj import CRS, Transformer

-# 1. Strict EPSG registry validation (never pass raw integers)
+# 1. Strict EPSG registry validation (always use CRS.from_epsg, not raw integers)

 src_crs = CRS.from_epsg(4326)